The January 6 rioters collect thousands of donations. Now the United States come after their spoils - ExBulletin

 Strand raised and continues to raise funds on his website based on his misrepresentations and misrepresentations about the events of Jan.
 6, prosecutors wrote.

-Goodwyn, who appeared on Carlson’s show in March, is expected to be sentenced next month.
-Defense attorney Carolyn Stewart described prosecutors as demanding blood from a rock “in asking for the $25,000 fine.
+Goodwyn, who appeared on the Carlsons show in March, is expected to be sentenced next month.
+Defense attorney Carolyn Stewart described prosecutors as demanding blood from a rock when asking for the $25,000 fine.

-He received this charitable amount to help pay his debt for legal fees from former lawyers and this, for unknown reasons, is inconvenient for the government,” Stewart wrote.
+He received this charitable amount to help pay off his debt for legal fees from former lawyers and this, for unknown reasons, is inconvenient for the government, Stewart wrote.

 Associated Press writer Alanna Durkin Richer in Boston contributed to this report.